Notable People

 Illinois is now the proof of concept

-As of April 30, 2026, Pritzker is seeking a third term.
-Politico reported on June 26, 2025 that he launched that campaign while stressing affordability, freedom, and resistance to national chaos.
+As of June 7, 2026, Pritzker is seeking a third term.
+AP reported that the campaign placed his Illinois record inside a larger argument over affordability, rights, and resistance to national chaos.
 That is exactly the frame he has been building for years.

 His political significance now rests on a simple claim: Illinois under his leadership has been both more progressive and more governable than many critics predicted.
 Whether voters elsewhere would reward the same mix is a different question.
 But Illinois has become the demonstration model.